Really-Simple-Plugins/really-simple-ssl-on-specific-pages/readme.txt

 == Changelog ==

 = 2.0.2 =
-* Fix where homepage couldn't be changed via bulk interface
+* The homepage SSL setting can now be set via the bulk make HTTP/HTTPS interface
+* Fixed text for meta box

 = 2.0.1 =
 * Fix where homepage setting wasn't saved correctly when exclude SSL selected